 The addition of Pastor Evan McClanahan in December, 2009, signaled the congregation's intent to become a significant presence and voice for Lutheranism in the community.
 As the Midtown neighborhood in Houston experiences a renaissance, so too does First Lutheran.
 It is expanding its outreach into the community, adding Sunday Church School and activities for children, becoming known for its excellent worship and music, and adding avenues for young adults to come to faith.

-On October 10, 2011, First Church experienced a fire, beginning in the sacristy and just starting to move into the nave before Houston's Finest got the blaze under control.
+On October 10, 2011, First Church experienced a fire, beginning in the sacristy and just starting to move into the nave before HFD's Station No. 7 got the blaze under control.
 The fire was electrical and the damage was substantial.
 The organ, a 1903 Kilgen was totaled, the sacristy was burned out, and the rest of the nave took on soot, heat and smoke damage.

 By Easter of 2013, the restoration was completed, thanks to some of the finest contractors in Houston and indeed around the country.
 It was important to us that we honor the architectural style of our campus so we worked to restore the building to its more original state.
 A number of the choices we made, especially regarding the stained glass and sound system, were done to highlight the simple beauty of our space.

 We were fortunate to be able to restore our nave and even make improvements.
 The tile is a limestone from Israel and the organ is an incredible instrument built by Martin Pasi.
 While it was unexpected and a strange way to be blessed, the fire prepared our nave for another century of worship and public use.